-Business Education at AUB started in 1900 and was provided either by a department or by a semi-autonomous school under the university's Faculty of Arts and Sciences for approximately one hundred years.
-In celebration of the hundred-year anniversary of offering business programs, AUB established an independent School of Business (later named the Suliman S. Olayan School of Business, OSB) in September 2000, as the sixth faculty of the University.
+Business education at AUB started in 1900 and was provided either by a department or by a semiautonomous school under the university's Faculty of Arts and Sciences for approximately one hundred years.
+In celebration of the hundred-year anniversary of offering business programs, AUB established an independent School of Business (later named the Suliman S. Olayan School of Business, OSB) in September 2000, as the sixth faculty of the university.

 To date, AUB has graduated over 8,000 students from its undergraduate business programs and over 1,750 from its graduate business programs.
-Since its formal establishment as a distinct school, OSB has grown its full-time faculty complement from 13 members in the academic year 2000-2001 to 48 members today.
+Since its formal establishment as a distinct school, OSB has grown its full-time faculty complement from 13 members in the academic year 2000-01 to 48 members today.
 It now graduates approximately 290 students from its undergraduate program and more than 180 students from its graduate programs.

-OSB currently offers five degree programs which include an Executive Master of Business Administration (herein referred to as the Executive MBA), a Master of Business Administration (herein referred to as the MBA), a Master's in Finance (herein referred to as the MFIN), a Master's in Human Resource Management (herein referred to as the MHRM), a Master's in Business Analytics (herein referred to as the MS-BA) and a Bachelor of Business Administration (herein referred to as the BBA).
+OSB currently offers five degree programs which include an executive master of business administration (herein referred to as the executive MBA), a master of business administration (herein referred to as the MBA), a master in finance (herein referred to as the MFIN), a master of arts in human resource management (herein referred to as the MHRM), a master of science in business analytics (herein referred to as the MSBA) and a bachelor of business administration (herein referred to as the BBA).